Teaching & Learning in the Diverse Classroom MOOC

-U.S.-based and higher education-centered, the Teaching & Learning in the Diverse Classroom MOOC is a five-week, instructor-paced online course for anyone with teaching responsibilities, at any level of diversity expertise.
-Modules explore strategies for inclusive course design, social identity and self-reflection, and pedagogical practices that effectively support student engagement and belongingness across difference.
+U.S.-based and higher education-centered, the Teaching & Learning in the Diverse Classroom MOOC is a self-paced online course for anyone with teaching responsibilities, at any level of diversity expertise.
+Modules explore strategies for inclusive course design, social identity and self-reflection, and pedagogical practices that effectively support student engagement and a sense of belonging across difference.
 The course is:

 Designed for anyone teaching, across all disciplines

 - Open to all experience levels—no expertise in diversity necessary

 - Approximately 2-4-hour weekly time commitment

 - This is a self-paced course (enroll any time and work on your schedule)

 The course includes videos, activities, readings, and opportunities for reflection.
 You will explore: